mileskingston/easyjet-guidelines/README.md

     They can be done three ways:
     ---
-    One is Hyphens
+    with hyphens
     ***
-    Two is Asteriks
+    with asteriks
     ___
-    Lastly underscores
+    or underscores

 #### Tables

 Tables | Headers | First
 --- | :---: | ---:
-left aligned | centered | right aligned
+left align | centered | right align
 1 | 2 | 3

     Table | Headers | First